 Warms up quickly and easily

-Holes on nipple do not change size for different flow levels
+Holes on the nipple do not change the size for different flow levels

 Heavy flow without the option to change it Harder for babies who do not take to a heavy flow |

-Although the Mimijumi does not have as many features as the Nanobebe, it is a very easy to use product in that it is hand washable with no bottle brush needed.
-The product can be put into a dishwasher, however the product is not microwave safe.
+Although the Mimijumi does not have as many features as the Nanobebe, it is a very easy-to-use product in that it is hand washable with no bottle brush needed.
+The product can be put into a dishwasher.
+However, the product is not microwave-safe.
 This bottle is more of a basic option for transition, without any added extras or breast pump options.
-It does provide for easy transition for babies who do take to it, making it still a great option for a bottle for breastfed babies.
+It does provide for an easy transition for babies who do take to it, making it still a great option for a bottle for breastfed babies.

 Pros | Cons |